Jeneric-Java/RendezVenue-Android/README.md

 ## Security

 All data relating to a user's location is encrypted for secure transmission.
 Jenerics Software puts the utmost priority on preserving the confidentiality and integrity of sensitive user-sourced credentials.
 We rely on 256-bit AES encryption.

+For a more in-depth look at how RendezVenue manages end-to-end encryption, please visit our backend, which you can find [here](https://github.com/Jeneric-Java/RendezVenue-API).

 ## FAQs